szabgab/codeandtalk.com/docs/CONFERENCES.md

 city:               Name of the city
 state:              Relevant in US, Brasil, Australia, India.
 Possibly also in UK
-country:            Name of the country
+country:            Name of the country (from the list in data/countries.csv)

-topics:             comma separated list
+tags:               comma separated list of lower-case strings (in double quotes) taken from data/tags.json
 languages:          Portuguese, English
 code_of_conduct:    URL to Code of Conduct
 accessibility:      URL to document about accessibility